 Another software-side trick to lower GPU temperatures is to make sure your GPU drivers are up to date.
 The reason being is that GPU manufacturers are continually fine-tuning the firmware processes and algorithms that dictate how the card behaves.
 These improvements often equate to more efficient, less power-hungry performance, thus creating heat generation.
 The changes may be tiny, but in combination with the other steps in our guide can add up to quite the difference.

 If all else fails, give your GPU a break and lower the graphical settings of the games you play.
 Often, reducing texture levels from ultra down to medium or stepping the anti-aliasing settings down a notch can significantly lessen the burden on the device, and lower temperatures.

 Replace The Thermal Paste

-Over time, thermal paste naturally degrades as high temperatures burn it away and there comes a time when a new lick of a high-grade compound is precisely what the doctor ordered.
+Over time, thermal paste naturally degrades as high temperatures burn it away, and a time will come when a new lick of a high-grade compound is what the doctor will order.

 Replace Heatsink/Fan Setup & Consider Investing In Water Cooling

 Should all else fail, it may be time to spend a little cash to iron out the issue.
 Stock heatsink/fan units aren’t necessarily the best and investing in a purpose-designed aftermarket alternative from a reputable manufacturer such as Cooler Master, NZXT, and Corsair will pay dividends immediately.

 Alternatively, going all out for a water cooling system and GPU water block will sound the death knell for unwieldy GPU temperatures.
 The method is the single most effective cooling system around, but it does come at a cost.